 Cracking "The Colada Code"

-Piña Colada's are just about my favorite summertime cocktail.
+Piña Colada's are the quintessential poolside cocktail.
 Just one sip and your surroundings are transformed to a tropical beach somewhere in the Caribbean.
-Just one sniff of the coconut milk and you're reminded of the days when you didn't care what the sun did to your skin as long as you were covered in coconut oil.
+One sniff of the coconut milk takes you back to those carefree days when you didn't care what the sun did to your skin.
+Just stay covered in coconut oil.

 We drink a lot of piña coladas at my house.
 I don't make them just for the grownups however.
 I make them for the kids as well -- virgin, of course.
 They absolutely love them!
 In fact, I have found that if you mix up a batch of piña coladas, thin it with just a bit of water, and pour into Popsicle molds and add the stick, they make perfect popsicles.